braze-inc/braze-docs/_includes/developer_guide/swift/deep_linking.md

----
-nav_title: Deep Linking
-article_title: Deep Linking for iOS
-platform: Swift
-page_order: 1
-description: "This article covers how to implement the universal deep linking delegate for your iOS app and examples on how to deep link to app settings for the Swift SDK."

----

 # Deep linking

 > Deep linking is a way of providing a link that launches a native app, shows specific content, or takes some specific action.
 If you're looking to implement deep links in your iOS app for the first time, follow these steps.

-For general information on what deep links are, refer to our [FAQ article]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/deep_linking_to_in-app_content/#what-is-deep-linking).
+For general information about deep links, see [FAQ: Deep linking]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/deep_linking_to_in-app_content/#what-is-deep-linking).

+## Handling deep links

-## Step 1: Registering a scheme
+### Step 1: Register a scheme

 To handle deep linking, a custom scheme must be stated in your `Info.plist` file.
 The navigation structure is defined by an array of dictionaries.
 Each of those dictionaries contains an array of strings.